 If there are multiple error opportunities per task or you want to measure multiple errors, you can calculate the error rate by dividing the number of errors by the total number of attempts.

-The System Usability Scale (SUS) is one of the most popular tools used to assess the usability of a product.
-It’s a questionnaire consisting of 10 statements that users need to rate on a five-point scale from strongly agree to strongly disagree.
+The System Usability Scale (SUS) is one of the most popular questionnaires used to assess the usability of a product.
+It consists of 10 statements that users need to rate on a five-point scale from strongly agree to strongly disagree.
 SUS is a way to quantify qualitative data, like a user’s perceived satisfaction of a product or service following a usability testing or after they have used the product.

 At the same time, you can use it as a benchmarking tool against the product before improvement or in comparison to competitors.
 Based on the answers, you get a score between 1 and 100.
 The higher the score, the better the usability.